ChristophGeske/Covid-19-Detector/README.md

 * transfer lerning looks like a must
 * the cough sounds must be cropped to have the same length for training and detection!
 * 'selective Training' idealy we collect personalised cough data of the user before he gets covid to reduce the false positive rate of the app.
 Gender, age, ... or just use user recordings to classefy the user and train a better personalized model with trining data similar to the user.
-* Put disclaimers everywhere with the accuracy of the test, using graphics comparing the accuracy with rapid antigen and PCR tests for comparison
+* Put disclaimers with the accuracy of the test, using graphics comparing the accuracy with rapid antigen and PCR tests for comparison
+* Inform user on what sound is best for detection and dicurrage users with bg noise or other respiratory deseases to use the app since its not clear if it works well for them.
-* Output should include the confidence of the model and the information that the disclaimer that the results can be wrong even if confidence is high
+* Output should include the confidence of the model and the information that the disclaimer that the results can be wrong even if confidence is high.
+Also It should be very simple by presenting a probability of having covid and giving the user the option to see more detailed data of his recording analysis.
 * A combination of cloud based analysis when an internet connection is available and a on device analysis tool for offline use would be ideal.
 * According to [Andrew Ng famous ML lecture](https://youtube.com/playlist?list=PLkDaE6sCZn6Ec-XTbcX1uRg2_u4xOEky0)
    * CNNs are good for image detection but RNNs are better for sounds